 Section 1: Introduction A. About This Course B. Learning Objectives Section 2: The Medical Record and Documentation A. The Purpose B. Electronic Medical Records C. Importance of Documentation D. When to Document E. What to Document F. Review G. Summary Section 3: Documentation Best Practices A. Painting a Picture B. One Simple Rule C. Good Documentation D. Mistakes and Late Entries E. Objective vs. Subjective Data F. Documenting Refusals G. Change of Condition H. Incomplete Documentation I. Use of Inflammatory Language J. Documentation Examples K. Review L. Summary Section 4: Legal Standards A. Laws and Rules B. Regulation of CNA Practice C. Scope of Practice D. In-Service Requirements E. Competency F. Maintaining Certification G. CNA Reporting Requirements H. Policies and Procedures I. Review J. Summary Section 5: Conclusion A. Summary B. Course Contributors C. References D. Congratulations!

 Cheryl Swann, RN-BC, BSN, WCC, LNHA has worked in long-term care for 20 years.
 Mrs. Swann has worked in many positions including Director of Nursing, Medicare Nurse Coordinator and Nursing Home Administrator.
 Cheryl is certified in both Gerontological nursing and wound care.
 In the past, she has assisted in the operations of multiple nursing facilities, including staffing, payroll, public health concerns, family member issues, management of consultant relationships (e.g. pharmacy, dietary, etc.), and as an intermediary between long-term care facilities and doctors.
 Mrs. Swann worked closely with federal monitors and the Office of Inspector General in developing an effective Continuous Quality Improvement and compliance program in her organization.
 Mrs. Swann has presented nationally regarding effective Quality Assurance, Restraint Reduction, Wound Prevention, CMS Five Star Quality Rating System and Developing a Corporate Compliance Program.
 Her expertise includes staff training and development, Quality Assurance and Performance Improvement initiatives, and policy development.
-Disclosure: Cheryl Swann, RN-BC, BSN, WCC, LNHA has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.
+Disclosure: Cheryl Swann, RN-BC, BSN, WCC, LNHA has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.

 Access to over 1,450 courses!
 Access to 1,450+ courses for one low price.